-Having understandably been in the Constitution since 1979, a Senate committee in July, 2014 voted to remove the archaic "Part (b)" of the subsection, "thereby supporting the fight against forced marriage and paedophilia".
-However, after a heavy lobbying, Senator Sani Ahmed Yerima7 (the same man who at 49 had married a 13-year-old Egyptian girl) persuaded the Senate to reverse its decision, thereby retaining the obnoxious subsection and re-enacting a legal ground for child marriage.
+Having understandably been in the Constitution since 1979, a senate committee in July, 2014 voted to remove the archaic 'part (b)' of the subsection, "thereby supporting the fight against forced marriage and paedophilia".
+However, after a heavy lobbying, Senator Sani Ahmed Yerima13 (the same man who at 49 had married a 13-year-old Egyptian girl) persuaded the senate to reverse its decision, thereby retaining the obnoxious subsection and re-enacting a legal ground for child marriage.

-The second loophole is tucked away in Item 61, Part 1, of the Second Schedule to the Constitution.
-In the "Exclusive Legislative List" of the Federal Government is an item: "61.
-The formation, annulment and dissolution of marriages other than marriages under Islamic law and Customary law including matrimonial causes relating thereto" (Federal Republic of Nigeria, 1999, Chapter V).
+The second loophole is tucked away in Item 61, Part 1, of the second schedule to the Constitution.
+In the 'exclusive legislative list' of the Federal Government is an item,

+61. The formation, annulment and dissolution of marriages other than marriages under Islamic law and customary law including matrimonial causes relating thereto.

-It effectively takes marriages under Islamic and Customary law out of the federal legislative competence.
-In other words, though the whole country is bound by federal law, in the strict sense, the laws of the National Assembly have no effect on the formation, amendment, and dissolution of marriages under Islamic law and customary law including matrimonial causes relating thereto.
+It effectively takes marriages under Islamic and customary law out of the Federal legislative competence.
+In other words, though the whole country is bound by Federal law, in the strict sense, the laws of the National Assembly have no effect on the formation, amendment and dissolution of marriages under Islamic law and customary law including matrimonial causes relating thereto.
 Thus, the surreptitious ineffectiveness and castration of the CRA has been perfected before it was promulgated.
-The CRA 2003 as a federal law cannot be implemented in a state until it has been domesticated as state law.
-As at today, only 24 out of the 36 states of the federation have gone ahead to domesticate the CRA as state law.
-Of the remaining 12 states, the CRA has in fact met with stiff resistance in some northern states where Islam has been accepted as a way of life and the Sharia law has been introduced.
-Unfortunately, these states are in the region ranked with the highest prevalence of child marriage in the world.
+The CRA (2003)